 After carefully selecting an AME, Kevin found a good one.
 With our aid, Kevin showed up to his appointment fully prepared to discuss his issues and without the apprehension he initially had when he first contacted us.
 Despite not meeting the CACI requirements for Glaucoma, Kevin’s AME called his regional flight surgeon to get approval over the phone versus having to wait for an answer after document submission.

 That approval was granted and Kevin walked out of his exam with his first-class certificate.
-Had Kevin gone in unprepared he would likely have had to wait about 6 months for the back-and-forth process with the FAA to get everything completed.
+Had Kevin gone in unprepared he would likely have had to wait a minimum of 6 months for the back-and-forth process with the FAA to get everything completed.
 He is now ready to submit his airline applications and begin the next stage of his career.

 * Name changed to preserve anonymity.